-If the condition is excellent to mint, as in rarely if ever used, that adds on even more collectible value.
-These items were sold be used in kitchens frequently, and the old ones were made to last.
+If the condition is excellent to mint (rarely if ever used), collectible value increases.
+Most kitchen items were sold to be used in kitchens frequently, and the old ones were made to last.
 It’s unusual to find one that doesn’t show some wear.

-Potato mashers with green handles and metal implements go for about $10–15 apiece, but that’s more than what most people would think they’re worth.
-Even a metal tea strainer with a red handle can bring $5–10 in some cases.
-Just be sure not to wash those items with a painted handle in the dishwasher or you risk ruining removing all the color.
+Potato mashers with green handles and metal implements go for about $10–15 each and a metal tea strainer with a red handle can bring $5–10 in some cases.
+Just be sure not to wash those items with a painted handle in the dishwasher or you risk removing all the color.

-Bakelite (a type of durable plastic popular in the 1930s) devotees scour flea markets and antique shops for various utensils with handles in the usual colors of red, butterscotch yellow, or apple green.
+Bakelite (a type of durable plastic popular in the 1930s) devotees scour flea markets and antique shops for utensils with handles in the usual colors of red, butterscotch yellow, or apple green.
+As a result, these items art relatively valuable.
 For instance, a set of butter knives with Bakelite handles in various bright colors might sell in the $40–50 range.
-A set of matching lobster forks with brown marbled handles, or other unusual type of implement, would bring in a similar amount, while a salad serving set with yellow handles might fetch $20–25 or so.
+A set of matching lobster forks with brown marbled handles, or another unusual type of implement, would bring in a similar amount, while a salad serving set with yellow handles might fetch $20–25.

-Single items with Bakelite handles, like a meat fork or a fancy cake server, can easily bring $20–25.
+Single items with Bakelite handles, like a meat fork or a fancy cake server, can often bring in $20–25.
 Find a large slotted spoon or pastry cutter in very good condition and you can expect to sell it for $12–20 when the right customer comes along.

-You bet.
-Cookie cutters range in price from $40-1,550 in many price guides.
+Cookie cutters range in price from $40–$1,550 in many price guides.
 However, the exceptionally valuable examples date back a lot farther than most of those stashed around the average house.
 The older examples often date back to pre-1850 and have flat backs.

 Is it Safe to Use Old Kitchen Items?

-If you’re not willing to retire your culinary tools at this juncture, as long as they're not rusty and none of the paint on the handles flakes off into your food, that’s perfectly fine.
-Being quite durable, your favorite kitchen implements will likely be around for the next generation of collectors if you're not quite ready to put them to rest just yet.
+It is perfectly safe to use your vintage culinary items as long as they're not rusty and none of the paint on the handles flakes off into your food.
+Being quite durable, your favorite vintage kitchen implements will likely be around for the next generation of collectors if you're not quite ready to put them to rest just yet.
 Simply hang on to those collectibles and continue to use them.

-There’s also something great about taking a gadget out of the drawer to use it and thinking about your grandmother, mom, or a favorite aunt, if you're fortunate enough to have some of their kitchen tools.
-In this way, kitchen collectibles truly do stir memories and their special nature quickly transcends beyond mere age or novelty into that of a family heirloom.
+There’s also something great about taking a gadget out of the drawer to use it and thinking about your grandmother, mom, or a favorite aunt if you're fortunate enough to have some of their kitchen tools.
+In this way, kitchen collectibles can truly become family heirlooms.